OpenDSU/docssite/pages/concepts/DSU-Introduction-(RFC-001).md

 # **4. DSU Mounting**

-<p align="justify">The code in a DSU instance is not copied to each instantiation.
-Starting from the perspective that a DSU can be seen as a file system, this file system allows the mounting of a DSU in another DSU.
-The DSU mounted in all instances and containing the code is called <a href="https://www.opendsu.org/pages/concepts/DSU%20Types%20(RFC-007).html">DSU Types</a>.
-This DSU Type behaves similarly to a class compared to its instances.
-The DSU Type is a DSU in itself and, as such, is anchored and must have credentials (digital signatures) that mark it safe for use.
-It should also be noted that a DSU Type can be updated, leading to the automatic update of all instances.
-We also name the code from DSU Type as DSU constitution.

 <p style='text-align: justify;'>The code in a DSU instance is not copied to each instantiation.
 Starting from the perspective that a DSU can be seen as a file system, this file system allows the mounting of a DSU in another DSU.
 The DSU mounted in all instances and containing the code is called <a href="https://www.opendsu.org/pages/concepts/DSU-Types-(RFC-007).html">DSU Types</a>.
 This DSU Type behaves similarly to a class compared to its instances.
 The DSU Type is a DSU in itself and, as such, is anchored and must have credentials (digital signatures) that mark it safe for use.
 It should also be noted that a DSU Type can be updated, leading to the automatic update of all instances.
 We also name the code from DSU Type as DSU constitution.
 </p>
 <div style="text-align:center;">